-Like its brother Blue Chromis, Green Chromis also performs best when grouped.
+Like its cousin, the Blue Chromis, Green Chromis also performs best when grouped.

 You will enjoy its perfect green coloring in the delicate tub lighting.
-Although they often fight with other species in gnawing motions, they are still considered tough and may last longer than others.
+Although they can argue with other species, they are still considered tough and may last longer than others.

 If they feel crowded, they can fight or become stressed and be susceptible to disease.
 When maintaining a nano reef aquarium, much of the attention is paid to the colorful corals.

 Adding a dwarf fish or two adds movement and interest.
-If your nano aquarium is just a fish, consider adding a piece of live rock or building a cave if your fish like the cover.
-Before purchasing nano fish, do some research on compatibility.
+If your nano aquarium is just for fish, consider adding a piece of live rock or building a cave- a place for your fish to hide.

 Now that you have an idea of what types of fish to buy from your local pet store, it’s best to accumulate knowledge about the characteristics of the fish before making the purchase.
-Take note of these tips:
+These are the key points to take note of:

 - Make sure the fish are kept small in their adult form.